Efficient simulation of logical magic state preparation protocols: Error propagation in magic state preparation protocols

-Given a logical PSC $\bar{U}$, we consider three types of protocols for measuring $\bar{U}$: \begin{enumerate} \item \textbf{Standard protocol.} A protocol is \textit{standard} if every stabilizer/PSC is measured in a non-fault tolerant manner with single ancilla qubits; see Fig.~\ref{fig:non-ft-can-meas}. \item \textbf{Shor-style protocol.} A protocol is \textit{Shor-style} if every stabilizer/PSC is measured fault tolerantly with $|\text{CAT}\rangle$ states; see Fig.~\ref{fig:FT-canonical-meas-circ} \item \textbf{Flag-based.} A protocol is \textit{flag-based} if the stabilizer/PSC measurements involve flag qubits; see Fig.~\ref{fig:CH-meas-circ} for an example measuring $\bar{H}$ on the Steane code. \end{enumerate} For each type of protocol, we show that circuit-level Pauli errors propagate to Clifford errors with sufficiently-small gate descriptions, in effect enabling efficient simulation (since it is difficult to systematically cover all flag-based protocols, we only provide a general remark and an example.)
-At a high-level, we consider propagating a circuit-level error originating at a data or ancilla qubit and give a coarse upper bound on the one- and two-qubit gate count of the resulting Clifford error.
+For each type of protocol, we show that circuit-level Pauli errors propagate to Clifford errors with sufficiently-small gate descriptions, in effect enabling efficient simulation (since it is difficult to systematically cover all flag-based protocols, we only provide a general remark and an example.)
+At a high-level, we consider propagating a circuit-level error originating at a data or ancilla qubit and give a coarse upper-bound on the one- and two-qubit gate count of the resulting Clifford error.
 In particular, we show this upper-bound to be polynomial in the number of rounds of stabilizer and logical PSC measurements, the sparsity parameters $w_q$ and $w_c$ of parity-check matrix $H$, and the number of PSC tensor factors $V_i$ in $\bar{U}$ [Definition~\ref{def:transversal-psc}].

 \begin{restatable}{theorem}{StandardProtocolErrorProp} Let $w_c$ and $w_q$ be the maximum row and column weight of a parity check matrix $H$.
 Consider a standard protocol consisting of $r = r_S + r_L$ rounds of stabilizer ($r_S$) and PSC ($r_L$) measurements.
 Any single-qubit circuit-level error propagates through this protocol to a Clifford error consisting of $O\left(r^2 w_q(w_c + \ell)\right)$ one- and two-qubit Clifford gates, for $\ell$ the number of PSC tensor factors $V_i$ in $\bar{U}$. \end{restatable}